 - 1. Parents of children you work with may consult you regarding their progress.
 Always direct parent concerns to the classroom teacher.
-It is the school's responsibility to inform parents of any happenings related to their child. - 2.
-If problems or concerns arise, first discuss them with the appropriate staff member, and if necessary, the teacher/administration. - Volunteer efforts in the school must not be used as an opportunity for parent-teacher conferences.
+It is the school's responsibility to inform parents of any happenings related to their child, not other parents. - 2.
+If problems or concerns arise, first discuss them with the appropriate staff member/teacher, and if necessary, the administration. - 3.
+Volunteer efforts in the school must not be used as an opportunity for parent-teacher conferences.
 Teachers need recess and lunch breaks; arrange appointments for other times.